 Do I Need Malaria Medication When Visiting Kruger National Park?

-Technically, Kruger and Greater Kruger have malaria risk, but the actual risk depends on the season (rains) and the area.
+Both Kruger and Greater Kruger National Park have a slight malaria risk, but the actual risk depends on the season (rains) and the area.
 The highest malaria risk within Greater Kruger is in the northernmost and southernmost part of the national park.
 We didn’t take any malaria medication while visiting Kruger and Greater Kruger National Park, but please consult your doctor and make your own decisions.

 Is Kruger National Park Fenced?